 The campaign kicked off with the release of short online documentaries telling the real stories of the people of Capri, reinforcing the authenticity that lies at the heart of the brand.
 The ATL then launched in cinema, OOH, print and digital using embedded branding to emulate the codes from luxury categories.

 To celebrate both the Euro 2012 and the 2014 World Cup, Hugo BOSS fragrances challenged us to activate their BOSS Bottled range in store, print and online.

-Starting from the insight that our consumers aspire to a life lived with success all around, we selected successful footballers from our key markets and portrayed them in their post-game armour to communicate on a part of their life that is overshadowed by their career on the pitch: success beyond the game.
-An idea rooted in BOSS’ equity of inspiring and celebrating success.
+Starting from the insight that our consumers aspired to a life lived with success all around, we selected 16 successful footballers from our key markets and portrayed them in their post-game armour to communicate a part of their life that is overshadowed by their on-pitch career: success beyond the game.

-Iconic print visuals shot by Rick Guest portrayed our heroes in print and in store, alongside a PR activation that included online content, a back-story on their success off the field and personal appearances in key markets.
+Iconic print visuals shot by Rick Guest portrayed our heroes in print, alongside a PR activation that included digital content, a back-story on their off-pitch success and personal appearances in key markets.
 The in store activation showcased creative fragrance packshots featuring the campaign’s gifts with purchase, and an AR activation.

-Hugo Man – Music turned on its head.
+Hugo Man – Music turned on its head (Grey London)

 We needed to keep our brand heat high with the very volatile audience of Hugo Man, the iconic fragrance that inspire people to do things differently and play by their own rules.
 Seeing that music was the right playground to engage consumers, we introduced “Music Upside Down”, a project in which we collaborated with 3 artists and challenged them to cover 3 tracks in their own musical style.